 19. And Then Enjoy a Sunset

 …before turning in for the night at Mirleft’s old Spanish fort hilltop ruins.

 20. Learn to Surf at a Surf School in Taghazout

 …and become a surf-riding badass within a week!
 We found Taghazout to be the best place in Morocco for surf lessons.
 Easy chill waves, reasonable prices, and cool coastal vibes.

 21. Wave to Everyone When Driving

 Because they will definitely wave to you.
 It was super cute.

 22. Visit All the Kasbahs

 My absolute favorite kasbah was Telouet which is just about an hour north of Ouarzazate.
 This is moving up on the best places to visit in Morocco list fast!
-Ait Ben Haddou makes more of a splash being that it was featured in Game of Thrones but Telouet is a far better place in my opinion.
+Ait Ben Haddou makes more of a splash being that it was featured in Game of Thrones (as well as some other films and shows) but Telouet is a far better place in my opinion (AKA fewer people).